English Teaching Job In China, Guangzhou

 But then I realized, he is probably messing around with Chinese girls in China.

 Discussing Networking In China (关系网)

-I could feel the interview wind down, as he digressed,
+I could feel the English teaching job interview wind down, as he digressed,

 I said, “Because I have a really good friend in China.
-She has known for a while that I am coming to China looking for work as a teacher.
+She has known for a while that I am coming to China looking for work as an English teacher.
 She has a friend that works in here.”

 I replied, “Mason.
-So, she told Mason, and Mason told somebody in here.
-Now they have asked me in for an interview.”
+She told Mason, and Mason told a colleague in here.
+Now I have been asked in for an interview.”